cristiean/Notes/google_technical_hiring_notes.md

+# Technical hiring at Google - Notes
-# Resources for getting hired as a technical intern- Google
+Resources for getting hired as a technical intern at Google

 ## Resources: